Mchinji: Transport

 Mchinji was previously the railhead nearest the Zambian border, after the 570 mi railway from Lilongwe was extended to Mchinji in 1980.
 In September 2010, an extension of the Sena railway was opened to the border town of Chipata, providing a new rail access point to Zambia via Mchinji.
-The idea of a Mchinji-Chipata railway was conceived in 1982 as part of a bilateral project between Zambia and Malawi, and the Malawi section of the railroad was completed in 1984, though Zambia did not actively pursue the project until 2006.
+The idea of a Mchinji-Chipata railway was conceived in 1982 as part of a bilateral project between Zambia and Malawi, and the Malawi section of the railroad was completed in 1984, though Zambia did not start construction of its part of the line until 2006.
+Although completed in 2010, the line and Chipata Station had not been used, as of 2025.

 Minibuses run from Mchinji to Lilongwe, and local shared taxis can be taken from Mchingi to the Zambian border.
 A water transport system existed from Lilongwe to Mchinji, though Bakili Muluzi favoured road transport and the system was dropped.
 The nearest airport is at Lilongwe, 47 mi away, although there is a closer airstrip at Chipata.

 As of May 2020, the Malawi Revenue Authority indicated that the one-stop-border post (OSP), under construction at Mchinji would be completed by December 2020.
 The OSP will benefit Mwami, Zambia and Mchinji, Malawi crossings.
 It was built with US$5.8 million, borrowed from the African Development Bank.